oliveirab/PD-FD-erosion/README.md

-Threat diversion and the erosion of PD and FD
+Threat diversity and the erosion of PD and FD